origindesign/origin-drupal-8/README.md

 ## 4. Pushing into Host (Pantheon)

-If you want to use Pantheon as hosting for your site, you can navigate to web/sites/default, delete the settings.php file and rename :
+Navigate to web/sites/default and rename :
 ```shell
 settings.local.php.txt to settings.local.php
 settings.pantheon.php.txt to settings.pantheon.php
 settings.php.txt to settings.php
 ```

-From the Pantheon Dashboard, create a new Drupal 8 site; then, before installing Drupal, set your site to git mode and do the following from the root of your local project:
+- From the Pantheon Dashboard, create a new Drupal 8 site; then, before installing Drupal, set your site to git mode and do the following from the root of your local project:
 ```shell
 $ git init
 $ git add -A .